Skip to main content

 pros::delay(500); // Stop the user from doing anything while legacy ports configure

-chassis.odom_tracker_back_set(&horiz_tracker); // Replace `back` to `front` if your tracker is in the front!
+// - change `back` to `front` if the tracking wheel is in front of the midline

 // . . .